brunobaudry/moodle-local_deepler/README.md

 ##### Glossaries
 *Glossaries' content have to be sent by other means than this plugin, but it is in our todo list to add an interface for that here.*
-DeepL's Glossary ID's are saved by course id + source<7target lang pairs.
+DeepL's Glossary ID's are saved by course id + source/target lang pairs in the Cookie for now.

 #### Other setting